monaabdelrazek/ancient-egypt-cnn/README.md

 - Clean replacement images were **manually merged** into the dataset post-cleaning.

 > 🧾 **Note:** If the merge step is not visible in the code, it's because it was done offline to ensure full control over dataset quality before training.

 ---

+- After the manual collection and cleaning steps, **data augmentation techniques** were applied locally on the dataset to synthetically increase the number of images per class.
+This helped to balance the classes and improve model generalization during training.

+---